 Andy Jensen is the chief marketing officer for Curve Dental, Inc., a developer of cloud-based dental software based in Orem, Utah.
 He has 20 years of experience in the dental software market.
-You can reach Andy at [email protected].
+You can reach Mr. Jensen at [email protected].